 Jimmy Porter barely ekes out a living running a candy stall by day and playing jazz trumpet by night.
-Although he usually takes his frustrations out on his emotionless wife, Jimmy’s scathing tongue and self-loathing seems destined to destroy everything.
-Set in the UK at the dawn of the 60’s social unrest, John Osborne’s savage morality tale spawned the phrase “angry young man.”
+Although he usually takes his frustrations out on his emotionless wife, Jimmy's scathing tongue and self-loathing seem destined to destroy everything.
+Set in the UK at the dawn of the '60s social unrest, this savage morality tale spawned the phrase “angry young man.”

 Original music performed by Elliott Caine on the trumpet.